 ENVIRONMENTAL POLICY & AIMS

-- 70% of staff walk or cycle to work
+- 60% of staff walk or use public transport to work.

 In 2019 we became an Arts Council Collection National Partner, enabling us present exhibitions of works drawn from the Arts Council Collection.
 To be able to show these works we need to achieve consistent environmental conditions in the gallery spaces to protect and preserve the works.
 This has led to an increased use of our building management system year-round, leading to increased energy usage.
 However, recent analysis suggests that substantial investment in our plant, and close monitoring by specialist contractors has limited the negative effect, particularly at The Exchange.
 We will continue to closely monitor the situation, but, based on current data, our carbon footprint has levelled off at The Exchange, but increased at Newlyn Art Gallery, where a less sophisticated building management system is installed.
 In addition, after reviewing our energy contracts in June 2021, we have been able to source and move (and in the process of moving) all of our energy supply to 100% renewable.
 This action has had a positive impact, reducing our overall carbon footprint by approximately 40, 150 tonnes.